 to the exclusion of all others.[Added 3-18-2019 by Ord.
 No. 01-2019]

 - A residential dwelling unit that is offered for rent for

 a fee for fewer than 20 consecutive days.[Added 3-18-2019 by Ord.
 No. 01-2019]

 - Any person residing for a continuous period of less than one month in a hotel, motel or other furnished accommodation available to the public.

 Imposition of tax.

 Pursuant to s.
 66.0615, Wis.
-Stats., a tax is hereby imposed on the privilege and services of furnishing, at retail, rooms or lodging to transients by hotelkeepers, motel operators and other persons furnishing accommodations that are available to the public, irrespective of whether membership is required for the use of the accommodations.
+Stats., a tax is hereby imposed on the privilege and services of furnishing, at retail, rooms or lodging to transients by hotelkeepers, motel operators and other persons furnishing accommodations, including short-term rentals, that are available to the public, irrespective of whether membership is required for the use of the accommodations.
 Such tax shall be at the rate of 8% of the gross receipts from such retail furnishing of rooms or lodgings.
 Such tax shall not be subject to the selective sales tax imposed by S 77.52(2)(a)1, Wis.
 Stats.
 The Village shall distribute the room tax as provided by the Wisconsin Statutes.

 Exemption conditions.
 The following conditions must occur for a sale to be exempt from the room tax: